 Eggerue's 'gram is full of captions encouraging women to wear whatever they want, and to NGAF about what other people might think.
 Case in point: She posted about how to get a saggy boobs-appropriate outfit.
 "How to style saggy boobs: a tutorial step 1 - wear the damn outfit," Eggerue wrote alongside a photo of herself wearing a deep V-neck bodysuit.
 "Step 2 - remember not to care."
 (Did you know fat-shaming could be destroying your body?)

 Women from around the world have shared how grateful they are for her candor, and are responding by sharing photos of their own using the #saggyboobsmatter hashtag.

 "If you google 'saggy boobs,' you immediately find searches like 'how to fix saggy boobs' and 'what do men think of saggy boobs,'" said British model Joann Dherik who shared a pic.
 "That's actually really sad because it's the most normal thing in the world.
 I want to encourage people to love themselves; to be confident [in] who they are and how they look, and to normalize all the things that are seen as 'ugly.'"

 "Shoutout to saggy boobs, small boobs, big boobs, no boobs, different sized boobs, fake boobs and never being defined by whatever kind of boobs we have," wrote plus-size blogger Brianna McDonnell.

-A huge round of applause for these ladies for sending the reminder that the more things like saggy boobs are normalized, the more you can feel confident in other parts of your body that don't meet society's mainstream standard of beauty.
+A huge round of applause for these ladies for the reminder that the more we collectively normalize things like big, saggy boobs, the more people can feel confident in other parts of their bodies that don't meet society's mainstream standard of beauty.